March 1, 2019

 By: Mary Pellegrini

 For our mountain cycling guests: The Dog River Trail #675 is an outstanding one with exceptional rewards.
 The trailhead is right off state highway 35 about 4 miles from the Old Parkdale Inn and is well marked.
 The trail itself is kept in excellent condition due to the good folks who do mountain biking on this trail.
-It certainly can be hiked, Tilly and I have done it, but because of the mountain biking use I wouldn’t suggest it, unless you’re used to sharing the trail with very fast bikes!
+It certainly can be hiked, we've hiked it a few times, but because of the mountain biking use I wouldn’t suggest it, unless you’re used to sharing the trail with very fast bikes!

 You begin by briefly following an old road then the trail follows the Dog River for about 2 miles with some steep switchbacks, but for the most part the trail is a gentle climb through a mostly forested terrain.